- Red Oak Independent School District

 $1.5400

 This change in the maintenance and operations tax rate is consistent with the House Bill 3 legislation passed in May 2019 in the 86th Legislative Session.
-Although the Red Oak ISD’s M&O tax rate has gone down by over 35% over the five (5) years, including the 2023 tax year, the overall property values in Ellis County have continued to go up due to more taxable property being developed and the escalation in the housing market.
+Although the Red Oak ISD’s M&O tax rate has gone down by over 35.5% over the six (6) years, including the 2024 tax year, the overall property values in Ellis County have continued to go up due to more taxable property being developed and the escalation in the housing market.
 Under the Foundation School Program funding model, if the State certified taxable property values increase, the amount of state funding will decrease, but if the M&O tax rate decreases, the state funding may increase.
 If the District does not adopt the MCR tax rate approved by TEA, additional reductions in state funding will occur.
-In order to provide a balanced budget, based on the reduction in state funding, the voter-approved tax rate was adopted to maintain adequate funding for the 2023-2024 school year.
+In order to provide a balanced budget, based on the reduction in state funding, the voter-approved tax rate was adopted to maintain adequate funding for the 2024-2025 school year.

-A seventeen (17) year history of the tax rates for the fiscal year is:
+A sixteen (16) year history of the tax rates for the fiscal year is: